billy-bartlett/School_District_Analysis/README.md

 Likewise, scores by school size and scores by school type were also unaffected by this change.

 ## Summary
-By replacing Thomas High School ninth grade scores with "nan," we see a decrease in the follwoing categories: Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, and % Overall Passing.
+By replacing Thomas High School ninth grade scores with "nan," we see a slight decrease for the District Summary in the following categories: Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, and % Overall Passing.
+There are no increases in the categories I analyzed for the District Summary.
+In the School Summary, we see a slight decrease in four categories: Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing.
+Only one category for the School Summary had a slight increase, Average Reading Score.

+Based on these findings, I conclude it is very unlikely there was academic dishonesty for the ninth grade level at Thomas High School.
+I would anticipate a more significant increase in performance which would inflate the numbers for the categories that were analyzed.